bioconductor-source/TOP/TOP_review.md

 ## DESCRIPTION

-- [ ] SUGGESTION: Consider adding the maintainer's ORCID iD in 'Authors@R' with
+- [x] SUGGESTION: Consider adding the maintainer's ORCID iD in 'Authors@R' with 'comment=c(ORCID-"...")'.
-  'comment=c(ORCID-"...")'.
 Added Harry's ORCID ID.
 - [x] REQUIRED: 'LazyData:' in the 'DESCRIPTION' should be set to false or removed.
 LazyData is set to false.
-- [ ] REQUIRED: The 'Data:' field should be removed as this isn't usual practice for Bioconductor packages.
+- [x] REQUIRED: The 'Data:' field should be removed as this isn't usual practice for Bioconductor packages.
+Removed Data.
-- [ ] REQUIRED: The following packages should be added to 'Suggests:' since they are called/used in the vignette.
+- [x] REQUIRED: The following packages should be added to 'Suggests:' since they are called/used in the vignette.
 	'Biobase', 'curatedOvarianData', 'ggbeeswarm', 'ggsci', 'survminer',
         'tidyverse'
+Added suggestions to the Description file.

 ## NAMESPACE